thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 6. Click **Next: Configure Instance Details**.

 7. Configure the instances by choosing the number of EC2 instances you need.
    The instances must be on the same VPC and subnetwork.
-ThoughtSpot will set up the instances to be in the same ThoughtSpot cluster.
+ThoughtSpot sets up the instances to be in the same ThoughtSpot cluster.

    **S3 storage setting**: If you are going to use the S3 storage option, you must go to the **IAM role** menu and select **ec2rolewithfulls3access**.
 This setting gives your instance access to all S3 buckets in your account's region.

-If you want to restrict the access to a specific bucket, you must create a new IAM role that provides access to the specific bucket, and select it instead.
+   To restrict the access to a specific bucket, you must create a new IAM role that provides access to the specific bucket, and select it instead.
 For details on that, click **Create new IAM role**.

 8. Click **Next: Add Storage**.
    Add the required storage based on the storage requirements of the instance type you have selected, and the amount of data you are deploying.
 For specific storage requirements, refer to [ThoughtSpot AWS instance types]({{ site.baseurl }}/appliance/aws/configuration-options.html#thoughtspot-aws-instance-types).

-9. When you are done modifying the storage size, Click **Next: Add Tags**.
+9. When you are done modifying the storage size, click **Next: Add Tags**.

 10. Set a name for tagging your instances and click **Next: Configure Security Group**.